mrllama123/dyno-viewer/README.md

 This is still in early alpha so some things to be expect things to be broken, I will fix them as i have time.
 Prs are welcome

+## Features

+- Query dynamodb tables via primary key, secondary indexes and scan
+- Save queries for later re-use
+- Save query history
+- Output results in csv or JSON format
+- wip support for have multiple sessions open at once

 ## Installing

 ### prerequisites